Best approximation of functions by log-polynomials: Introduction

 In this paper we will extend the result of \cite{lasserre} to the functional setting.
 Let us pose the following problem: \begin{problem} Given $f:\R^n\to[0,+\infty)$ with $\|f\|_\infty=f(0)=1$, and $d\in\N$ even, minimize

 among all $g\in\H_d(\R^n)$ and $t\geq 1$ such that

 \end{problem}

-Note that the functional to be optimized verifies a strong global convexity property (see Lemma \ref{lem:IntegralOfg} and Lemma \ref{lemma:global_convex}).
-Despite this global property, the set of pairs $(t,g)$ verifying \eqref{ineq:func_poly1} does not verify a suitable convexity or compactness property, so the existence and uniqueness of a minimizing pair is not straightforwardly obtained.
+Note that the functional to be optimized verifies a strong global convexity property on the space of pairs $(r,g)$ verifying \eqref{ineq:func_poly1}, once the natural reparametrization $t=e^r$, together with an appropriate change in the integral to consider, is taken (see Lemma \ref{lem:IntegralOfg} and Lemma \ref{lemma:global_convex}).
+Despite this global property, the set of pairs $(r,g)$ verifying \eqref{ineq:func_poly1}, with $t=e^r$, does not verify a suitable convexity or compactness property, so the existence and uniqueness of a minimizing pair is not straightforwardly obtained.
+Considering, for instance, $f(x)=\chi_{B_2^n}$ and taking $r_0,r_1>0$ and polynomials of the form $g_i(x)=r_i^d|x|^{d}$, $i=0,1$, we have